James M. Patterson

 He has published academic work in American Political Thought, Journal of Church and State, and Perspectives on Political Science.
 He has published more popular essays and book reviews for National Affairs, Modern Age, Society, Law and Liberty, and Public Discourse.
 In early 2019, the University of Pennsylvania Press published his first book, Religion in the Public Square: Sheen, King, and Falwell.
 This book examines how very different religious leaders–Venerable Archbishop Fulton J. Sheen, Dr. Martin Luther King Jr, and Rev. Jerry Falwell–sought to influence national politics by preaching their interpretation of American political foundations to both the voting public and political elites.
 He is currently working on his next book, a compilation of the political and social thought of Venerable Archbishop Fulton J. Sheen.

-He lives in Ave Maria, Florida, with his wife Julia and his three children, Esme, Keats, and Stella.
+He lives in Ave Maria, Florida, with his wife and three children.

 William Batchelder IV

 Associate Professor of History & Director of the Honors Program

 Bill Batchelder received his M.A. in History from the University of St. Andrews, Scotland and an M.A., Ph.D. from The Ohio State University where he received the Graduate Teaching Award.
 Bill is currently the co-editor on a forthcoming edited volume “Fellow Readers: Interdisciplinary Applications and Interpretations of the Social Theory of Philip Rieff.”
 He has contributed articles to Anamnesis, The Imaginative Conservative, Nomocracy in Politics, and most recently has co-authored an article with Kevin Slack published at VoegelinView, “Susan Sontag was not the sole Author of Freud: Mind of the Moralist.”

 Bill is married and homeschooling two girls and twin boys.

 Joshua J. Bowman